gnzlbg/static_vector/README.md

 `fixed_capacity_vector<trivial_type, 38721943228473>(4)`
 must value-initialize the `38721943228473 - 4` excess elements to be a valid `constexpr` constructor.

+Very large `fixed_capacity_vector`'s are not the target use case of this container class and will have, in general, worse performance than, e.g., `std::vector` (e.g. due to moves being `O(N)`).

+Future improvements to `constexpr` (e.g. being able to properly use `std::aligned_storage` in constexpr contexts) allow improving the performance of `fixed_capacity_vector` in a backwards compatible way.

 ## <a id="EXCEPTION"></a>4.4 Exception Safety